dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment4.md

 **Sanity check**: The number of trainable parameters for the model above should be 66955010.

+### Preparing for training

+The class `TrainingArguments` defines some parameters controlling the training process.
+We'll mostly use default values here.
+You only need to set the following parameters:
+- `output_dir`: the name of some directory where the `Trainer` will keep its file.
+- `num_train_epochs`: the number of training epochs.
+- `eval_strategy`: set this to `epoch` to see evaluation scores after each epoch.

 ### Training the model

 Import `Trainer` from the `transformers` library.
 Create a `Trainer` using the following arguments: